-Importantly: Documents created with the APIS IQ-RM Tools may not be edited under any circumstances with another Editor.
+Importantly: Documents created with the APIS IQ-Software may not be edited under any circumstances with another Editor.
 This leads to the corruption of the data and to program failures.

-For the exchange of data with other systems the existing interfaces can be used (chapters: "interfaces to other systems")
+The existing interfaces can be used for the exchange of data to other systems (Chapter: "Interfaces to other systems")

-What can you do with the APIS IQ-RM Tools?
+What can you do with the APIS IQ-Software?

-With the APIS IQ-RM Tools, QM Documents can be created.
-These are known from reference texts, such as the ISO/TS 16949, VDA 6.1 and QS-9000 manuals:
+With the APIS IQ-Software, QM documents can be created.
+These are known from reference texts, such as the ISO/TS 16949, VDA, AIAG, IEC 61508 and ISO CD 26262 manuals:

 - FMEA Forms

+- DRBFM Forms

 - Process Flow Diagrams

 - Process Control Plans and/or Control Plans

 - Plans for Deadlines

 - Statistical Evaluations

-However, other documents, which are not explicitly mentioned in the above reference texts, can be compiled.
-These are very useful for providing professional QM Documents, i.e.:
+However, other documents which are not explicitly mentioned in the above reference texts can be compiled.
+These are very useful for providing professional QM documents, i.e.:

 - Structure Trees

 - Functions Nets

 - Failure Nets

 - Cause and Effect Diagrams

 - Fault Trees

-- DRBFM-Support
+- DRBFM Worksheets

-Further Tools are available, which can optimise the creation of QM Documents and assist the management of information:
+Further tools are available which can optimise the creation of QM documents and assist the management of information: